microsoft/Snip-Insights/Installation.md

 The next step to test the AI features is to generate API keys for each AI service (listed below).
 Go to the [Azure portal](https://ms.portal.azure.com/), create an account or login if you already have one and generate API keys for each functionality you want to use.

-To add the keys to Snip-Insights, Build and Start the application.
+To add the keys to Snip Insights, a Microsoft Garage Project, build and Start the application.
 Once running, click/tap the **Settings** icon in the toolbar.
 Scroll down until you find the "Cognitive Services, Enable AI assistance" toggle, and toggle it to the **On** position.
 You should now see the Insight Service Keys section.

 - Entity Search - Create new Entity Search Cognitive Service.
 Once created, you can display the keys.
 Select one and paste into "Settings"
 - Image Analysis - In Azure, create a **Computer Vision API ** Cognitive Service and use its key.